Welcome to our Homes

 Domitilla and Danny Hyams Home

-Smaller children and those requiring intensive medical care generally live at our Domitilla and Danny Hyams Home, situated on the corner of Harris Avenue & Wagenaar Road in Edenglen.
+Smaller children and those requiring intensive medical care generally live at our Domitilla and Danny Hyams Home, situated at 79 Wagenaar Road in Edenglen.

 Elvira Rota Village

-Although some of the residents participate in farming activities such as tending the cows and sheep, collecting eggs and processing the pecan nut harvest, this is part of the therapy and stimulation programme, rather than a contribution to the farm’s commercial success.
+Although some of the residents participate in farming activities such as collecting eggs and processing the pecan nut harvest, this is part of the therapy and stimulation programme, rather than a contribution to the Home’s commercial success.

 They receive weekly payment for their work in the form of treats, such as a packet of crisps, a chocolate and a cooldrink.
 They are very proud of their responsibilities and take them seriously.